-Test marketing is defined as a strategy used by companies to check the viability of their new product or a marketing campaign before it is launched in the market on a large scale.
+Test marketing is a strategy companies use to check the viability of their new product or a marketing campaign before it is launched in the market on a large scale.
 It is used across the business world to find out what consumers want and need in their everyday lives.
-It is like an experiment performed on the field (the test market) covering real stores and real-life shopping situations.
+It is like an experiment on the field (the test market) covering actual stores and real-life shopping situations.
 This is conducted without the customers’ knowledge of their participation in an assessment exercise.

-Test marketing is used to ascertain various uses of a product, the class or category of users, and the motives that prompt the users or buyers.
+Test marketing is used to ascertain various product uses, the class or category of users, and the motives that prompt the users or buyers.
 This helps organizations gauge the nature of general competitive situations, the latest trend in demand, etc. This test is conducted to know consumer behavior in terms of:

 - Repeat: Whether the consumer will repurchase it after the trial.

-- Adoption: Whether the customer receives the product with positivity and buys it again.
+- Adoption: Whether the customer positively receives the product and repurchases it.

 - Frequency: How frequently will the customer purchase the product.

 Here are ten ways how businesses benefit from test marketing

 Let’s look at the benefits of test marketing in detail:

 - Having a great product can serve as a marketing tool.
 It gives the product the chance to sell itself: Great products sell themselves.
 Over time, customers will rely on the product they are using and decide to stick to it.
 When that happens, the company will have converted a free trial into a paying customer who loves the product and will come back for even more.